 Today there are a number of proposals for what an organism-centered account of teleology might look like (e.g., Thompson 2007; Di Paolo 2005; Deacon 2011; Walsh 2015; Mossio and Bich 2017).
 Though there are some important continuities between these approaches, there are sufficient differences that one might wonder if these accounts may be compatible or in conflict (Deacon and Cashman 2013; Fulda 2017; García-Valdecasas 2021; Gambarotto and Mossio 2022).
 This matter has been complicated by recent attempts to show how such accounts might be useful to biologists, which have underscored pragmatic considerations about the operationalization of teleology as a concept (Lee and McShea 2020; Cusimano and Sterner 2020; see also Sultan, Moczek, and Walsh 2021).
-There are, therefore, both methodological and substantive disagreements about how to naturalize teleology.
+There are, therefore, both methodological and substantive disagreements about naturalizing teleology.

-In our view, such disagreements about how to naturalize teleology conceal a more fundamental problem, namely, an ambiguity about the aims of such a project.
+In our view, such disagreements conceal a more fundamental problem, namely, an ambiguity about the aims of such a project.
 At a first pass, the idea of naturalized teleology is that we can talk about organismal goals, needs, and purposes without invoking specters of vital forces or anything problematically occult; and one might therefore assume that the naturalization of teleology is a singular problem with a single set of criteria for its successful advancement.
 On closer inspection, however, it becomes clear that the very idea of naturalized teleology is ambiguously situated between a wide variety of problems which range from the strictly scientific to the metaphysical.
 In our view, this ambiguity causes unnecessary confusion and hinders productive debate.
 We contend that this can only be remedied by a clarification of metatheoretical considerations concerning the nature and scope of the questions one takes oneself to be answering, and the criteria by which one might be deemed successful.

 In this paper, we shall focus on two questions concerning teleology and clarify in what sense they should be considered relatively autonomous: 1) do we need an account of teleology as part and parcel of a theory of the organism for biology, which might bridge explanatory gaps in scientific research left by the dominance of the reductionist, gene-centric modern evolutionary synthesis paradigm?
 2) What role might a teleological conception of organisms have in the philosophical debate about naturalism, particularly the possibility for finding a place for mind in nature?
 The relative autonomy of these questions suggests that one might need different accounts of teleology to answer each of them satisfactorily.
-Most importantly for our purposes, the multifacetedness of the teleology debate shows us why accounts that might otherwise seem to be in conflict are in fact compatible.
+Moreover, recognizing the multifacetedness of the teleology debate shows us why accounts that might otherwise seem to be in conflict are in fact compatible.
 We therefore argue that closer attention to such metatheoretical considerations is essential for advancing or even dissolving current debates.